deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ### Coursera: Machine Learning by Stanford University
 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/coursera_progress.png"> </p>
 Did not do a lot of Coursera yet, am planning on finishing it within 7 days from now (29-10-2018).

-## Jargon
-`TODO: Add more jargon.  `
-Used jargon for Opschaler is listed below.
-* Dwelling: a unique house.
-* Smartmeter data: electricity and gas meter data.
-* gasPower: amount of gas being used at a given time.
-* ePower: amount of electricity being used at a given time.
-* smart: electricity DataFrame of a dwelling.
-* seq2seq: sequence to sequence
-* LSTM: long short-term memory

 ## Friday presentations